What skills make a marketer well-equipped and future-ready?

 However, I'd recommend you to read this article from start to finish before hopping on to those resources, so that you don't lose the tempo of your up-skilling process.

 Let's jump right in.

-The plethora of skills in this segment involve marketers to think in terms strategy, long-term implications and customer journey.
+The plethora of skills in this segment involves marketers thinking in terms of strategy, long-term implications, and customer journey.

 Skill 1) Consumer Psychology & Empathy

 In 2011, Google released an eye-opening resource called "Winning the Zero Moment of Truth" that described the new buying journey, putting the customer in control.

 It described the way consumers found and shared information about products in their own way, in their own time.